kailey-nieves/MDEF-Website-Repository/docs/seminars/03-Bio-Zero.md

 ## Spirulina & Kombucha Cultivation
 <img src= "../../images/spirulina.png" alt="Photo of bacterias">
 Growing spirulina and kombucha were the two things that most motivated and captivated me.
-It is not my first time working with kombucha, as I have become scoby mother.
+It is not my first time working with kombucha, as I have become scoby mother for a while now.
 But, to return to the concept of cultivating it with others, I really liked it.
-Furthermore, spirulina had never grown before and neither did I know that it was used as food.
+Furthermore, I had never grown Spirulina before and neither did I know that it was used as food.
+I like cultivating kombucha to create leather after its process of growing.
+You can do a lot of stuff with it, that its a genius organic resource.
+As equal as Spirulina, you can use it for food, for your health or even though for organic dyes.
+We used microspcopes to see the bacterias that we cultivated by recollecting things inside or outside Iaac.
+It was ver stressful to see that stuff you commonly use, are highly contaminated with bacterias.
-After this, the exercise of looking for things outside to see them under a microscope was fun.
-I carried a dead hundred foot insect that I had killed the day before and seeing its textures and colors with a microscope was fascinating.
+After this, we got assigned to look for things outside Iaac to see them under a microscope and it was very fun.
+I carried a dead hundred foot insect that I had killed the day before and seeing its textures and colors with a microscope was fascinating and scary at the same time.
 <img src= "../../images/cienpie.png" alt="Photo of a Cienpies">

 ## Science paper